amali-amine/amali-amine/README.md

 ## Fancy seeing you here! 👋

-Data Scientist with a demonstrated history of working in the IT and services industry.
+I'm Amine, data Scientist with extensive experience in the IT and services industry.

 Find out more about me & feel free to connect with me here: